MysterV/mini-projects/README.md

 Working on it since 2023-12-23

-## What you can find here:
+## Quick summary
-Various scripts for various purposes: some small, some Big.
+Various scripts and code snippets for various purposes: some small, some Big.

-## Here's explanation for the folders:
+About 90% of it was hand-made by me, the other 10% tweaked by me.

+## What you can find here
 - AutoHotKey - various AHK scripts I found on the web and tweaked to suit my needs
-- Python - various mini projects, tools, games, etc.
+- Python - various mini projects, tools, minigames, etc.
-- Registry - for various Windows Registry scripts that I made
+- Registry - various Windows Registry scripts
 - Web Dev - my failed attempts at making websites
 - YNA - YNA tags for a [Discord bot named "42"](https://42.rockett.space/)